cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 ### 2.3 Recruiter Call

 You get a call from the recruiter, where they walk you through next steps.
-You may sometimes be asked small questions based on your skills for them to delegate you to one of the open positions with the title you've aplied for.
+You may sometimes be asked small questions based on your skills for them to delegate you to one of the open positions with the title you've applied for.

 ### 2.3 On-site Interview

 On-site interviews are traditionally done by inviting over the candidate to the office of the position.
-The candidate's accomodation and travel is reimbursed.
+The candidate's accommodation and travel is reimbursed.
 There, they go through 3 to 5 interviews back to back.
 These are usually 45 minute phone screen style interviews with 15 minutes of breaks inbetween (or 55-5).
-I heard they make you write coede on a whiteboard!
+I heard they make you write code on a whiteboard!
 Personally, I went through online on-sites as I was applying through Covid.

 ## 3. My Experience with the hiring process